Mental Health As A Child: What A Childhood Emotional Neglect Quiz Reveals Child

 How do you know if a child has been emotionally neglected?

 Someone who has experienced childhood emotional neglect is more likely to be closed off emotionally and may not be comfortable asking for what they need.
-They might shy away from people or enter relationships in which they are treated poorly or struggle to have healthy attachment styles.
+They might feel uncomfortable in social situations, shy away from people, enter relationships in which they are treated poorly, or struggle to have healthy attachment styles.

 What qualifies as emotional neglect?

+Child neglect is a form of abuse.
 Childhood emotional neglect can look many ways, but in a nutshell involves parents who do not provide the attention and care that their children need.
-A healthy childhood should be filled with connection and joy, emotional support, and love from caregivers.
+A healthy childhood should be filled with connection and joy, affection, emotional support, and love from caregivers.
 If someone was neglected as a child, it means they didn’t have this kind of connection and love or were under difficult circumstances that created a lack of emotional availability.
 This could be due to parents working long hours, having insecure attachment themselves that they haven’t worked through, and other circumstances.
+Emotional neglect can impact the entire life of the child.
+It comes with mental health consequences.

-If you experienced childhood emotional neglect, it was not your fault.
+If you experienced childhood emotional neglect symptoms, you may wonder, “What’s wrong with me?”
+It was not your fault.
 Many people who experience neglect in their childhood can work through it and rebuild healthier attachment styles, relationships, and coping strategies.

-If you need help overcome your attachment issues due to emotional neglect, it’s recommended that you speak to a professional counselor.
-A therapist can help process your feelings, help you attend to your emotions, and hopefully improve your relationships.
+If you or a family member experiences childhood emotional neglect, calm down.
+There is hope.
+If you need help overcoming your attachment issues due to emotional neglect, it’s recommended that you speak to a professional counselor.
+A therapist can help process your feelings, help you attend to and cope with your emotions, and hopefully improve your relationships.
+CEN can be a risk factor for anxiety and depression.
+Many people find therapy effective for mental health concerns, including childhood emotional neglect.

 What are the four types of child neglect?